JanVasko1/KM-Calendar_Reading/README.md

 - This handler helps to process Events which might be in parallelly set in Calendar
 - has 2 modes only one can be selected in [`Settings.json`](https://github.com/JanVasko1/KM-Calendar_Reading/blob/main/Libs/Settings.json):
  (`Event_Handler / Events / Parralel_Events / Divide_Method`):
-    - `Divide` --> will divide Parralle Events based on logic
+    - `Divide` --> will divide Parralle Events based on logic (eveerytime takes as separator the begining of Event)
     - `Keep_Parralel` --> will keep both parallel events for TimeSheet

 > [!TIP]